PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 !!!
 Tip "Using the Learning Module generator effectively"

-    Content is generated based on the site name and the context provided, so providing a clear description and/or selecting relevant document(s) will help generate more relevant output.
+    Learning Module content is generated based on the site name and the context provided, so providing a clear description and/or selecting relevant document(s) will help generate more relevant output.

 Steps to generate Learning Modules: